Use --upgrade if you want to update an existing installation to the latest version.

 To terminate a runtime, use datalayer runtimes terminate RUNTIME_ID.
 Refer to the Terminate a Runtime feature documentation for more information.

-datalayer runtimes terminate jupyter-01j2ks4xzbr0vwe8zfzcv5ksm2
+datalayer runtimes terminate runtime-01j2ks4xzbr0vwe8zfzcv5ksm2

-[RuntimesTerminateApp] Runtime 'jupyter-01j2ks4xzbr0vwe8zfzcv5ksm2' deleted.
+[RuntimesTerminateApp] Runtime 'runtime-01j2ks4xzbr0vwe8zfzcv5ksm2' deleted.

 Environments